bertreb/pimatic-deebot/README.md

 # pimatic-deebot
-Pimatic plugin to control an Ecovacs Deebot cleaning robot
+Pimatic plugin to control one or more Ecovacs Deebot cleaning robots

 ## Config of the plugin
 ```